awsdocs/amazon-ecs-developer-guide/doc_source/ecs-gpu.md

        --placement-constraints type=memberOf,expression="attribute:ecs.instance-type == p2.xlarge" --region us-east-2
   ```
 + For each container that has a GPU resource requirement specified in the container definition, Amazon ECS sets the container runtime to be the NVIDIA container runtime\.
 + The NVIDIA container runtime requires some environment variables to be set in the container in order to work\.
 For a list of these environment variables, see [nvidia\-container\-runtime](https://github.com/NVIDIA/nvidia-container-runtime)\.
 Amazon ECS sets the `NVIDIA_VISIBLE_DEVICES` environment variable value to be a list of the GPU device IDs that Amazon ECS assigns to the container\.
-For the other required environment variables, Amazon ECS does not set them and you should ensure that your container image sets them or they should be set in the container definition\.
+For the other required environment variables, Amazon ECS doesn't set them, so you should ensure that your container image sets them or they should be set in the container definition\.

 ## Specifying GPUs in your task definition<a name="ecs-gpu-specifying"></a>

 To take advantage of the GPUs on a container instance and the Docker GPU runtime, ensure you designate the number of GPUs your container requires in the task definition\.
-As GPU\-enabled containers are placed, the Amazon ECS container agent will pin the desired number of physical GPUs to the appropriate container\.
+As GPU\-enabled containers are placed, the Amazon ECS container agent pins the desired number of physical GPUs to the appropriate container\.
 The number of GPUs reserved for all containers in a task should not exceed the number of available GPUs on the container instance the task is launched on\.
 For more information, see [Creating a task definition](create-task-definition.md)\.

 **Important**
-If your GPU requirements are not specified in the task definition, the task will use the default Docker runtime\.
+If your GPU requirements aren't specified in the task definition, the task uses the default Docker runtime\.

 The following shows the JSON format for the GPU requirements in a task definition: